Master of Science in Accounting

 Where Your Degree Can Take You

-A Maryland Smith MSA degree prepares you for a stable accounting career in a variety of settings, including Big Four accounting firms, the federal government and even nonprofit organizations.
+A UMD Smith MSA degree prepares you for a stable accounting career in a variety of settings, including Big Four accounting firms, the federal government and even nonprofit organizations.
 Whether you already have an undergraduate background in accounting or another subject area, this program is ideal for those interested in problem-solving, applying an investigative mindset to challenges and addressing discrepancies in business finances.

 Difference in lifetime earnings with only a bachelor’s degree in accounting versus with an MSA and a CPA certification